-Tyres that have become waste are a controlled waste.
-Waste tyres are a controlled waste by virtue of their inclusion in Schedule A of the National Environment Protection (Movement of Controlled Waste between States and Territories) Measure 1998.
-They are also prescribed as a controlled waste in
+Waste tyres are a controlled waste by virtue of the definition of controlled waste in the Environmental Management and Pollution Control Act 1994, and inclusion in Schedule A of the National Environment Protection (Movement of Controlled Waste between States and Territories) Measure 1998.

-Further, in 2017, Schedule 2 of the Environmental Management and Pollution Control Act 1994 (EMPCA) was amended to insert the new activity of "Waste Tyre Storage Depots", which requires stockpiles of more than 100 tonnes of tyres to be assessed and regulated by the EPA.
+Schedule 2 of the Environmental Management and Pollution Control Act 1994 (EMPCA) lists "Waste Tyre Storage Depots" as a 'Level 2 Activity', which means that stockpiles of more than 100 tonnes of tyres must be assessed and regulated by the EPA.

-A Companion Document is available which explains the requirements of the AMM and how it relates to other forms of approval and legislation.
-It provides guidance on how persons may comply with the AMM requirements.
+The AMM is published with a Companion Document which explains the requirements of the AMM and provides guidance on how to comply with AMM requirements.

-Approved Management Method for the Storage and Reuse of Waste Tyres - Companion Document (PDF, 330Kb)
+Approved Management Method for the Storage and Reuse of Waste Tyres - Companion Document (PDF, 602Kb)

 In regard to storage, the AMM requires compliance with the 2014 edition of the Guidelines for Bulk Storage of Rubber Tyres published by Fire & Rescue NSW.